 Friday, May 25: Promotion of Mental, Emotional, and Behavioral Well-Being

-Being a drug and alcohol treatment center that takes the holistic approach to healing the mind, body, and spirit to help promote overall wellness, balance, health, and freedom from substance and alcohol dependency, Passages is thrilled that this new observance has been placed on our national calendar.
+Being a drug and alcohol treatment center that takes the holistic approach to heal the mind, body, and spirit to help promote overall wellness, balance, health, and freedom from substance and alcohol dependency, Passages is thrilled that this new observance has been placed on our national calendar.

 About Passages Malibu & Passages Ventura:

 Founded by Chris Prentiss and Pax Prentiss, Passages Malibu opened in 2001 with its second location, Passages Ventura, opening in 2009.
 The two drug and alcohol abuse treatment centers offer an alternative to the 12 Step/AA model of addiction treatment by taking a holistic approach with a program that focuses on the underlying issues of substance dependency, rather than suggesting that addiction is an incurable disease.
 Passages Malibu and Passages Ventura have earned the coveted JCAHO (Joint Commission on the Accreditation of Healthcare Organizations) accreditation, which has only been given to 6% of the nation’s behavioral health treatment programs.
-The co-founders are also authors of the acclaimed series of treatment books that include their groundbreaking flagship book, “The Alcoholism & Addiction Cure.”
-At Passages, we believe: Addiction Ends Here™.
+The co-founders are also authors of the acclaimed series of treatment books, including their groundbreaking flagship book, “The Alcoholism & Addiction Cure.”
+At Passages, we believe Addiction Ends Here™.